-Elon Musk fires Twitter executive who banned Trump as speculation mounts on return
+Elon Musk ‘fires Twitter executive’ who banned Trump as speculation mounts on return

-Elon Musk fires Twitter executive who banned Trump as speculation mounts he could return to platform
+Elon Musk ‘fires Twitter executive’ who banned Trump as speculation mounts he could return to platform

 Vijaya Gadde, the head of legal, policy and trust at the company sacked by billionaire after $44bn purchase